apalle1/Multi-Label-Classification-Tweet-Topic/README.md

 # Multi-Label-Topic-Classification-of-Tweet

-• Extracted tweets from twitter using TweetPy API for different combinations of topics
+• Extract tweets from twitter using TweetPy API for different combinations of topics

 • Performed data pre-processing steps like tokenization, stemming, removing stop words, POS-tagging and parsing to create features